BuggyBeds: An Epic Tale of Bedtime Ventures, Post-Shark Tank Finances, and Past

 They didn’t shy away from the ick factor—instead, they leaned into it with educational messaging, clean packaging, and simple instructions.
 They helped make a terrifying problem… feel fixable.

-6. Growing your the Product Line: It’s Not Just About Beds Anymore
+6. Expanding the Product Line: It’s Not Just About Beds Anymore

-BuggyBeds used their momentum to invent.
+BuggyBeds used their momentum to innovate.
 They introduced:

 -